Returning to Ireland from the United States of America

 Taxes in Ireland

-The amount that you can earn before you start to pay the higher rate of tax is known as your standard rate cut-off point.
-You can see examples of how to calculate income tax using these tax rates and the standard rate cut-off point.
-There is also a graph showing the standard rate cut-off points for 2024.
+In Ireland, the percentage of tax you pay depends on your income.
+You can see examples of how to calculate income tax and there is also a graph showing the standard rate cut-off points for 2025.

 If you are married or in a civil partnership, it may affect your tax bands and tax reliefs.
 Read more about taxation of married people and civil partners.

 If you are an Irish citizen returning home, you can work without a visa or employment permit.
-If you are bringing family members to live in Ireland who are from outside the EEA, Switzerland or the UK, they may have to apply for a visa or preclearance to enter Ireland.

 Healthcare in Ireland